-- Do not carry more passengers than allowed.
-Passengers must ride in a passenger seat. - Passengers must be at least 12 years old and tall enough to always be properly seated against the backrest with the seat belt fastened, holding handhold, with both feet firmly planted on the vehicle floor. - Never carry a passenger who has used drugs or alcohol, or is tired or ill.
+- Only carry two passengers.
+The passenger must be properly seated in the passenger seat. - The passenger must be at least 12 years old and tall enough to always be properly seated against the backrest with the seat belt fastened, holding handhold, and feet firmly planted; right foot on the footrest and the left foot on the vehicle floor. - Never carry a passenger who has used drugs or alcohol, or is tired or ill.
 These slow reaction time and impair judgment. - Instruct the passenger to read the vehicle's safety labels. - Never carry a passenger if you judge their ability or judgment is insufficient to concentrate on the terrain conditions and adapt accordingly.
 More specifically for side-by-side vehicles, the passenger must also pay constant attention to the terrain ahead and be able to brace for bumps.